 Kagiso Rabada – The Young Speedster

 Kagiso Rabada is a right-arm fast bowler who plays international cricket for South Africa across all formats.
 He is considered one of the best and deadliest fast bowlers in the modern era.
-He started his domestic career at Gauteng and made his debut in the CSA provisional one day competition in December 2013.
-Following that, he was chosen to represent South Africa in the Under-19 ICC Cricket World Cup.
-He played a very vital role in making South Africa champions, where he was the second-highest wicket taker in the tournament, picking 14 wickets.
-He also had figures of 6/25 against Australia, which were the best in the tournament.
+Rabada played in the 2014 Under-19 ICC Cricket World Cup and played a very vital role in making South Africa champions, finishing as the second-highest wicket taker in the tournament with 14 wickets.

 The following information about Rabada, together with your knowledge of cricket, gives you an opportunity to win cash prizes in fantasy cricket matches.
 Download the Howzat app and get a chance to win exciting prizes daily.